vcl/vcl/modules/panel/README.md

 ## Usage

-The content of the body can be wrapped in a panel content (`vclPanelContent`) which adds padding.
+The content of the body can be wrapped in a panel content (`panel-content`) which adds padding.

 [basic example](/demo/example-basic.html)